edensalt/edensalt/README.md

 ### Welcome!
 Thanks for stopping by 👋

-👩‍💻 I'm Eden, software engineer and NYT crossword enthusiast.
+👩‍💻 I'm Eden, software engineer.
 I am currently a consultant at Big Lift Software, building intuitive, beautiful products.

 ## About me